mmoole/language-ptc-pro/README.md

   * [npp-pro by VonOx](https://github.com/VonOx/npppro) Config.pro highlighting for Notepad++
   * The folks at Atom.io for various code snippets

+## Language support

+  ▶︎ config.pro, supports mapkey folding
+  ▶︎ detail.dtl
+  ▶︎ modelcheck files
+  ☐ trail files
+  ☐ ...
+  ☐ more detailed highlighting

 ## Copyright

 Copyright &copy; 2016+ by Sven Rothe.
-See [LICENSE](https://github.com/xxyyxx/language-ptc-pro/blob/master/LICENSE.md) for details.
+See [LICENSE](https://github.com/mmoole/language-ptc-pro/blob/master/LICENSE.md) for details.

 This project is not affiliated with or endorsed by PTC.
 All trademarks and copyrights are the property of their respective owners.